-Jodie Landau is a 25-year-old composer, vocalist, and percussionist and is the newest addition to the renowned Icelandic record label Bedroom Community.
+Jodie Landau is a 29-year-old composer, vocalist, and percussionist and is a member of the renowned Icelandic record label Bedroom Community.
 His music combines elements of chamber music, rock, and jazz for live performance, film, theater, opera, and dance.

-Landau works with the acclaimed modern music collective, wild Up as a performer, composer and production manager.
-He has also performed with groups such as Vinny Golia Large Ensemble, ACE Jazz Collective, Gnarwhallaby, Gutbucket Chamber Orchestra, The Guthrie Project, Formalist String Quartet, and the Los Angeles Master Choral Chamber Singers.
-In addition to his own music, Jodie performs works by Ellen Reid, Christopher Rountree, Marc Lowenstein, Andrew Tholl, Valgeir Sigurðsson, Nico Muhly, Daníel Bjarnason, and more.
+Landau works with the acclaimed modern music collective, Wild Up as a performer, composer and production manager.
+He has also performed with groups such as Roomful of Teeth, Vinny Golia Large Ensemble, Formalist String Quartet, Los Angeles Master Chorale & LA Master Chorale Chamber Singers.
+In addition to his own music, Jodie performs works by and with Ellen Reid, Christopher Rountree, Marc Lowenstein, Andrew Tholl, Valgeir Sigurðsson, Nico Muhly, Daníel Bjarnason, Jherek Bischoff, Emily Hall, and more.

 In June 2015, Jodie sang on tour with Ballet National de Marseille and ICKamsterdam performing the premiere of Emio Greco and Pieter C. Scholten’s “Extremalism” with music by Valgeir Sigurðsson.
 The work premiered at the Holland Festival and Montpellier Danse.